nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
-* `delete-l 1` deletes the lesson with corresponding lesson code.
+* `delete-l 1` deletes the lesson with corresponding index.

 ### Enrolling a student from lesson: `enroll`